alttch/submap/README.md

 ### Formulas

-[`SubMap'] supports formulas, which are used both to subscribe to a topic by formula or to get a list of clients which match one.
+[`SubMap`] supports formulas, which are used both to subscribe to a topic by formula or to get a list of clients which match one.

 Formulas are non-standard pub/sub functionality and are useful when a client